Oil and acrylic dusting on linen

 The fourth painting in the series focuses on the solidity, rather than the translucence of water.
 The surface, which is something that can be seen and felt, but not held acts as a barrier between the aquatic and terrestrial worlds.

-Oil on canvas, 2017, 12" x 12"
+12" x 12"

 SOLD